 Phenotypic correlations

-A strong negative correlation was observed in both tests between seed protein and seed oil content.
-A coefficient of r = -0.93 was observed in both populations.
-A negative correlation was observed between seed protein and yield with correlation coefficient of r = -0.29 was observed in both tests.
-This correlation was not statistically significant in either population.
-A weak positive correlation was observed between seed oil and seed yield in both populations.
+A strong negative correlation (r = -0.93) was observed in both tests between seed protein and seed oil content.
+A weak negative correlation (r = -0.29) was observed between seed protein and yield in both tests which was statistically insignificant in either population.
+Weak positive correlations were also observed between seed oil and seed yield in both populations.
 A correlation coefficient of r = 0.24 was observed in Test 1 while a coefficient of r = 0.28 was observed in Test 2.
 These correlation coefficients were not statistically significant in either population.
-Visualizations of the pairwise correlation coefficients for Tests 1 and 2 can be seen in supplementary figures 2 and 3, respectively.
+The pairwise correlation coefficients for Tests 1 and 2 are presented in supplementary figures 2 and 3, respectively.

 Genotype Least square means for seed oil, seed protein, and seed yield for soybean RILs in Test 1 (A) and Test 2 (B).
 Points indicate the least square means and error bars indicate the standard errors in the estimation of least square means.
 Blue dots indicate that a RIL has a least square mean above the average of the checks in the test and a color of red indicates that the RIL has a mean value below the check average.
 The check average is shown with the vertical dashed line.

 Genotype least square means were calculated for all RILs in both tests.
 A visualization of these least square means and the standard error on the estimation of these means for seed protein, seed oil, and seed yield can be seen in figure 1.
 Both tests tended to have more RILs with high protein rather than high oil when compared to the average of the checks, and a moderate number had a yield average greater than the average of the checks.
-Qualitatively, many RILs had a comparable yield to the checks following the relatively large standard error associated with the estimating the yield, and a qualitatively larger seed protein content given the relatively small standard error associated with the estimation of seed protein content.
+Many RILs had a comparable yield to the checks following the relatively large standard error associated with the estimating the yield, and a qualitatively larger seed protein content given the relatively small standard error associated with the estimation of seed protein content.
 To separate means quantitatively, we performed contrasts between each RIL mean and the average of the checks for each test.

 Yield contrasts

 Several RILs in each of the tests had yield that was comparable to that of their check cultivars as per contrasts between RIL means and the average of the check cultivars for each test.
-No genotypes had yield that was quantitatively higher than that of the yield checks, however many had comparable yield.
+No genotypes had yield that was higher than that of the yield checks, however many had comparable yield.
 Many of these genotypes with comparable yield also had protein content that was superior to the check average in each test.
 No genotypes had oil that was superior to the check cultivars, but some had comparable yield and oil content as well as superior protein content.
+Such genotypes are extremely valuable for production of soybean meal with higher protein.
+As mentioned earlier, the meal protein of current U.S. cultivars is mostly below the minimum market standard of 47.5%.
+The meal protein is calculated by a formula that takes both seed protein and oil contents into account (reference from Pantalone).
+The meal protein contents of these lines with high protein and normal oil contents ranged from xx – xx% compared to the meal protein contents of the checks (Supplementary table XX).

-RILs were also evaluated for lodging and seed quality.
+RILs were also evaluated for lodging and seed quality (data not shown?).
 All RILs had seed quality that was on par with that of the high-yielding checks however, however 11 genotypes had lodging scores that were statistically significantly greater than the checks on the basis of contrasts.
 These RILs were removed from consideration for recommendation on the basis of their relatively poor agronomic performance.